wp-plugins/bepro-listings/readme.txt

 	6. Icons - Tons of google map markers/icons from the "Map Icons Collection" by Nicolas Mollet
 	7. Realestate - Add realestate directory related information to listings & the ability to search/filter by realestate details
 	8. S2Member - Limit & get paid for your listings depending on membership levels, using this s2member integration
+	9. Audio - List your podcasts and music on wordpress with this addon.
+We support several file types including wav, wma, mp3 and m4a

 = THEMES =